sdesalas/robotics/README.md

 A pretty basic setup that allows me to capture environmental sensor data and feed it into a pattern-recognition engine I'm building.

-I want the next guy I build to be smart.
-Like.. amoeba kind of smart.
+I want the next guy I build to do stuff on his own.
+Aiming for amoeba-level intelligence.